jshun/ppopp20-ae/README.md

 * script for input graph generators
 * script to download datasets on Amazon S3
 * sparse vs. dense experiments
-* threshold experiments
-* varying size experiments
+* generate missing varying size file
-* performance counters?
+* add weights to rand2

 * script for converting to clique and running in Ligra

 Organization